When Lifetimes Liberate: A Type System for Arenas with Higher-Order Reachability Tracking: Introduction

 In this work, we propose a new solution for resource management in higher-order languages with mutable sharing, by integrating \emph{shadow} arenas and scoped lifetime reasoning atop reachability types.
-Our system offer added flexibility in store topologies compared with previous reachability types, introduce additional scoped or coallocated introduction form of store objects without type distinction between different forms.
-Specifically, \begin{itemize}[leftmargin=1.6em] \item After briefly introducing reachability types, we informally discuss the telescoping structures and the store topology in our system with added flexibility (\Cref{sec:overview-semantic}). \item We informally overview the $\arenalang$-calculus and the $\withlang$-calculus, discussing shadow arenas, coarse-grained reachability tracking, and relaxation of telescoping structures (\Cref{sec:overview}). \item We present the formal theory of the \arenalang-calculus, a reachability type system with non-lexical arenas, coarse-grained reachability tracking, and a two-dimensional store semantics (\Cref{sec:formal}). \item We propose the \withlang-calculus atop \arenalang-calculus with scoped arena allocation and flow-insensitive deallocation reasoning, and present its formal metatheory (\Cref{sec:scope-formal}). \item We present three case studies, on callback registration (\Cref{sec:case-callback}), general fixed point combinators (\Cref{sec:case-fixpoint}), and cyclic store structures (\Cref{sec:case-multihop}). \end{itemize}
+Our system offers added flexibility in store topologies compared with previous reachability types, introducing additional scoped or coallocated introduction forms of store objects without type distinction between forms.
+Specifically, \begin{itemize}[leftmargin=1.6em] \item After briefly reviewing reachability types, we informally discuss the telescoping structures and the store topology in our system with added flexibility (\Cref{sec:overview-semantic}). \item We informally overview the $\arenalang$-calculus and the $\withlang$-calculus, discussing shadow arenas, coarse-grained reachability tracking, and relaxation of telescoping structures (\Cref{sec:overview}). \item We present the formal theory and metatheory of the \arenalang-calculus, a reachability type system with non-lexical arenas, coarse-grained reachability tracking, and a two-dimensional store semantics (\Cref{sec:formal}). \item We propose the \withlang-calculus atop \arenalang-calculus with scoped arena allocation and flow-insensitive deallocation reasoning, and present its formal theory and metatheory (\Cref{sec:scope-formal}). \item We present three case studies, on general fixed point combinators (\Cref{sec:case-fixpoint}), callback registration via non-lexical arenas (\Cref{sec:case-callback}), and cyclic store structures (\Cref{sec:case-multihop}). \end{itemize}

-\Cref{sec:related-word} discusses related work and \Cref{sec:conclusion} concludes this paper.
-All the formal results in this paper are mechanized in Rocq, available online\footnote{Link removed for anonymity}, and also submitted as supplemental material.
+In \Cref{sec:discussion} we reflect on limitations, design choices, and directions for future and parallel work. \Cref{sec:related-word} surveys related work, and \Cref{sec:conclusion} wraps up the paper.
+All formal results have been mechanized in Rocq, available online at \url{https://github.com/tiarkrompf/reachability} .